 In the unlikely event that your desktop becomes unusable, the Recovery Repair diskette will enable you to access the Product Recovery Program.
 Additional information about the diskette is in Access IBM.
-For more information about using this diskette, refer to "Using the Recovery Repair diskette" on page 105.
+For more information about using this diskette, see "Using the Recovery Repair diskette" on page 107.